shinythomas/github1/README.md

 # github1
-my first repository in git hub
+my first repository in git hub. now i konw something about git and its uses.